iferres/MLSTar/README.md

     ## [22] 1049773.3--154       1049780.3--174.15    1049780.3--155
     ## + ... omitted several edges

-Beware with plotting the whole profile: a extensive MLST profile with, for instance, a model organism could consume a lot of resources and take a log time.
+Beware with plotting the whole profile: a extensive MLST profile with, for instance, a model organism could consume a lot of resources and take a long time.
 The distance and *mst* computation scale exponentially with the number of elements.
 In this cases you can choose to plot just your isolates:

 ``` r
 plot(x, what = 'result')